code-423n4/moonwell-bug-bounty/README.md

 [⚡️ **Project**: Please insert any valid information around scope and severity criterias here]

 **Websites and Applications**
-- Domain takeover for moonwell.fi or app.moonwell.fi Subdomain takeover
+- Domain takeover for moonwell.fi

 The payout for smart contract vulnerabilities depends on the amount of funds at risk due to the vulnerability.
 This, will be determined by the maximum value of funds at risk in the impacted contract(s) at the time of report submission